AlexShom/clear.bank-cat-test/README.md

 ## Welcome

 This Single Page Application renders data from the The Cat API breeds endpoint (https://thecatapi.com/) in an interactive force directed graph.
+It shows relationships based on the temperament of each breed.
 It also renders the full breed information when a specific breed (node) is selected on the graph, as well as fetching a random example image of that cat breed.

 ![](images/sc1.png)
 ![](images/sc2.png)